 MoneyTalk tells you what you need to know to manage your investments better.

 The value of investments and the income from them can go down as well as up, so you may not get back what you invest.
-If you invest in an ISA or pension there is no capital gains tax on growth and no income tax on interest.
-The value of tax savings and eligibility to invest in an ISA or self-invested personal pension (SIPP) depend on personal circumstances.
-All tax rules may change in future.
-With pension products you will not be able to withdraw your money until you reach age 55.
-If you redeem ISA holdings, you cannot reuse that ISA allowance.
-This information is not a personal recommendation for any particular investment.
-If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.
+Eligibility to invest into a pension and the value of tax savings depends on personal circumstances and all tax rules may change.
+You will not normally be allowed to access money held in a pension till the age of 55.
+This information does not constitute investment advice and should not be used as the basis for any investment decision nor should it be treated as a recommendation for any investment.
+Investors should also note that the views expressed may no longer be current and may have already been acted upon.
+Fidelity Personal Investing does not give investment advice.
+If you are unsure about the suitability of an investment, you should speak to an authorised financial adviser.